Shubham996633/JoTranslator/README.md

 # JoTranslator
-JoTranslator is Language Translator Based on HTML, CSS and JavaScript with Multi-Device Suppory
+JoTranslator is Language Translator Based on HTML, CSS and JavaScript with Multi-Device Support